-The availability of supervised study halls, open campus hours, and other on-campus academic support sessions is subject to change.
+The availability of supervised study halls, open campus hours, and other on-campus academic support sessions are subject to change.

-Student Resources
+Student resources

 We encourage students to speak with faculty and staff at any time.
-In cases where additional support or resources are required outside of the scope of Vicars, the Student Support Resources folder in the SIS provides lists of external resources
+In cases where additional support or resources are required outside of the scope of Vicars, the Student Support Resources folder in the Student Information System provides lists of external resources.